robertwenner/comics/doc/outputs.md

 When the template is processed, these variables are available:

-* `comics` array of all comics in the backlog, with any meta data or information from other output generators that already ran available.
+* `unpublished_comics` array of all comics in the backlog, with any meta data or information from other output generators that already ran available.
+Sorted from next to be published to later scheduled comics.
+  Comics not yet scheduled go last.

+* `published_comics` array of all published comics, with any meta data or information from other output generators that already ran available.
+  Sorted from latest to earliest.

 * `languages`: array of names of all languages in all comics (published or not).